mtnfog/mtnfog-website/_posts/2020-08-21-redacting-phi-and-pii-from-documents-using-java.md

 FilterResponse response = client.filter("George Washington was president.");
 ```

 The text parameter will be sent to Philter for redaction.
 The returned object will contain a value that is the redacted text.
-With the default settings, that return value will be {{{REDACTED-ner}}} was president.
+With the default settings, that return value will be <code>{% raw %}{{{REDACTED-ner}}}{% endraw %}</code> was president.

 If you want to get more details of what happened you can use the explain function instead.